Provim-Gaming/nylon/README.md

     - Many others like bone blacklists, animation loop modes, start and loop delays, etc.

-- Support for many vanilla mob features:
+- Out of the box support for many vanilla mob features:
     - Vanilla accurate hitboxes visible in F3+B, using interactions.
     - The ability to ride on top of the mob, without visually lagging behind.
     - Working invisibility, glowing, fire animation and most particles (like potion effects, crits and death).
     - Correctly rendering leashes, death animations and smooth clientside collisions with players.
     - Dynamic hitboxes and dynamic mob scale (an example use case of this is baby mobs).
-    - The model won't tick if the entity wasn't ticked, to reduce server and network load.
+    - The model won't tick if the entity wasn't ticked, reducing server and network load.
     - Uses the display entities culling boxes to reduce client lag.

+## Commands

+- `/nylon model create id|filepath <model>` - Spawns a model ingame based on mob identifier or a file path (from server root folder) to the model json file.
+These models are not saved and are mostly intended for testing.

+- `/nylon model <targets> animation|variant|scale <args>` - Modifies the model of any entity selected in `<targets>` that has a custom model.
+Allows you to temporarily change the scale of the model, update the variant and play / pause / stop animations.
+This is also mostly intended for testing and playing with the models.